itmagix/HyperFX/README.md

 MIT — see [LICENSE](LICENSE).

-Copyright (c) 2026 Hyperion-LedFx-WLED Sync Contributors
+Copyright (c) 2026 IT MAG!X - HyperFX